MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_For.md

 ---
 description: Describes a language command you can use to run statements based on a conditional test.
-keywords: powershell,cmdlet
 Locale: en-US
 ms.date: 07/21/2021
 online version: https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_for?view=powershell-7&WT.mc_id=ps-gethelp